List of Kamen Rider OOO characters: Gamel

 Gamel (ガメル, Gameru) (Note: Gamel's name comes from the Japanese word "to pilfer" (がめる, gameru).) is a heavy mammal-themed Greeed who possesses the mentality of a dimwitted, spoiled child and an affinity towards Mezool.
-Upon his awakening, he loses four Core Medals to an unknown party and takes on the form of a young man dressed in a gray mesh shirt over a black undershirt.
 Due to his low intelligence, he is easily manipulated by Kazari into absorbing Mezool and Uva's Core Medals.
 While they temporarily restore his complete form, Gamel suffers from energy overload until Mezool absorbs him.

-Following her transformation into a Mega Greeed and subsequent destruction, Gamel's Core Medals are divided amongst the surviving Greeed until Uva eventually revives him and Mezool.
+Following Mezool's transformation into a Mega Greeed and subsequent destruction, Gamel's Core Medals are divided amongst the surviving Greeed until Uva eventually revives him and Mezool.
 When Kazari and Ankh (Lost) convince Mezool to join their cause, Gamel joins them out of loyalty to her.
 After Ankh recovers and gives Gamel the rest of his remaining Core Medals and Mezool is killed by Kamen Rider OOO, a grief-stricken Gamel attacks people using his Cell Medal production powers in a futile attempt to resurrect her.
-However, Kiyoto Maki damages two of Gamel's Core Medals and Shintaro Goto and Akira Date work together to permanently kill Gamel.
+However, Kiyoto Maki damages the Sai Medal housing Gamel's consciousness along with a Gorilla Medal before Goto and Date work together to permanently kill him.

-In his complete form, Gamel possesses the most physical strength of the Greeed, gauntlet-armored fists, gyrokinesis, can form a trunk from his face, the ability to consume inedible matter, and the ability to turn anything he touches into Cell Medals.
-Unlike the other Greeed, Gamel uses his own body to create his heavy mammal-themed Yummy upon observing a particular behavior he wants to mimic; satiating his own desires.
+In his complete form, Gamel possesses gyrokinesis, superhuman strength, and the ability to turn anything he touches into Cell Medals.
+Unlike the other Greeed, he uses his own body to create his heavy mammal-themed Yummy upon observing a particular behavior he wants to mimic, satiating his own desires.
 As a result, the created Yummy are composed of a single Cell Medal.

 Gamel is portrayed by Hiroyuki Matsumoto (松本 博之, Matsumoto Hiroyuki).